EthanTuning/Magpie-CMS-API/README.md

 The folders are:

 * database - This has the .sql code to import the database locally so the API can work.
-* documentation - Will hold the SRS, etc
+* documentation - Will hold the SRS and developer documentation
 * public_html
     * api - This holds everything needed to run the API, minus the database initialization.
 Slim framework is included in here.
-    * webclient - This contains everything needed to serve the Magpie webclient pages.
+    * tester - This holds a simple webpage for grabbing a Google token to test the API with.

+### Additional Documentation

+API User documentation is at:  https://documenter.getpostman.com/view/4418001/RW87rVjU

 ### Authentication Note